Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Baileigh

 Before comparing tables, understand what separates a productive CNC plasma table from a frustrating one:

-- Motion system: Ball screws offer precision; rack and pinion provides speed over longer distances.
-Most tables over 4’ use rack and pinion
+- Motion system: Lead screws and ball screws offer precision over short travel; rack and pinion provides speed over longer distances.
+Most tables over 4’ use rack and pinion.

 Top CNC Plasma Tables by Category

-Langmuir Systems CrossFire XR — Best for Small Shop Entry
+Langmuir Systems CrossFire (Base) — Best Entry-Level Footprint

 | Specification | Value |